 - Application form (below), which includes a brief summary of your research paper/project.

 - A 500 - 750 word essay describing research strategies and application of library tools and resources (research databases, online catalogs, books, etc.) used in completion of the project.
 You can include information such as search strategies, what made a source valuable or less useful, etc.

 - An electronic copy of the final version of the research paper/project.

 - An electronic copy of the bibliography or source list.

-Application deadline is February 28, 2013.
-Essay, paper/project, and bibliography should be sent as Microsoft Word, RTF or PDF.
+Application deadline is March 8, 2021.
+Essay, paper/project, and bibliography should be uploaded to form in the Microsoft Word, RTF or PDF file format.